keu/docs/learn/example-ms-teams-callback.md

 2. Create a [Microsoft Teams Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet#create-incoming-webhooks-1) for the channel for which you want to receive notifications.
 Copy and save the webhook URL.

-3. In the Airflow UI create an Airflow connection by clicking on **Admin** and then **Connections**.
+3. In the Airflow UI, create an Airflow connection by clicking on **Admin** and then **Connections**.
 Create a new connection with the following parameters:

     - **Connection Id**: `ms_teams_callbacks`
     - **Connection Type**: `HTTP`